 According to the US Bureau of Labor Statistics, employment of nursing assistant jobs are projected to grow 9 percent from 2018 to 2028.
 This 9 percent growth is faster than any average of growth for all occupations.
 As the baby-boomers age, CNA’s will be needed within long-term care facilities and assisted living facilities.
-Nurse aides are widely used in the homecare industry and CNA’s can easily find a per-diem or part-time job depending on where you live.
+Nurse aides are widely used in the home care industry and CNA’s can easily find a per-diem or part-time job depending on where you live.
 According to a recent survey done in May 2018, the average pay for a nurse aide in the New England area is $39,000.
 You CNA Salary is heavily modified depending on the location you live in.
-Enroll at Northeast Medical Institute to become a Licensed certified nurse aide in the state of CT.
+Enroll at Northeast Medical Institute to become a licensed certified nurse aide in the state of CT.
 We have classes starting monthly at all four campuses in Connecticut.

 How Long Does It Take to Become a CNA?CNA Classes Near Me, CNA Courses Near Me, CNA Training Near me